c9s/r3/README.md

 r3 uses the same route path data for benchmarking, and here is the benchmark:

-                5000000 iterations finished in 0.905591 seconds
+                3 runs, 5000000 iterations each run, finished in 1.308894 seconds 11460057.83 i/sec
-                5521256.22 i/sec

-The matching speed of r3 is 527+ times faster than rails' trie router.
+The matching speed of r3 is 1153+ times faster than rails' trie router.

 ### The benchmarking route paths